Breaking New Ground: Alberta’s First Women Geoscientists

 Loranger earned a PhD in 1962 and worked as an oilfield consultant into the 1970s.
 Embracing new technology, she learned to write code in 1971 so she could computerize her paleoecology work.

 Diana Loranger uses her pick hammer to gather rock samples in the Rocky Mountains.
-This photo accompanied a 1947 article published in the Imperial Oil Review, which pointed out that she did the same work as her male colleagues.
-Another story, published in the Central Press Canadian the same year, described her as attractive (twice), and noted that she was one of the few female oil geologists who had “invaded the he-man oil field of the west.”
+This photo accompanied a 1947 article published in the Imperial Oil Review, which pointed out that she did the same work as her colleagues, who were men.
+Another story, published in the Central Press Canadian the same year, described her as attractive (twice), and noted that she was one of the few women oil geologists who had “invaded the he-man oil field of the west.”

 Ruth Reed, P.Geol.—An Eye for Detail